mkamilmistar/ZWallet/README.md

 * **View**

-  The View is the user interface.
-This corresponds to a SwiftUI
+  The __View__ is the user interface.
+This corresponds to a Swift ```View```

 * **Interactor**

-  The Interactor is a class that mediates between the presenter and the data.
+  The __Interactor__ is a class that mediates between the presenter and the data.
 It takes direction from the presenter.

 * **Presenter**

-  The Presenter is the “traffic cop” of the architecture, directing data between the view and interactor, taking user actions and calling to router to move the user between views.
+  The __Presenter__ is the “traffic cop” of the architecture, directing data between the view and interactor, taking user actions and calling to router to move the user between views.

 * **Entity**

-  An Entity represents application data.
+  An __Entity__ represents application data.

 * **Router**

-  The Router handles navigation between screens.
+  The __Router__ handles navigation between screens.
 That’s different than it is in SwiftUI, where the view shows any new views.